Please refer to the University’s glossary of terms for policies and procedures.

 8.5 All centres and institutes are required to articulate arrangements for disestablishment in their initial business plans.
 These arrangements must address governance, management, research project completion, student completion, financial management and budget provisions.

-8.6 After a formal decision to disestablish, the relevant Executive Dean/s (or delegate) will work with the centre or institute director to manage residual staff, assets or commitments within the faculty or faculties.
+8.6 After a formal decision to disestablish, the relevant Heads of School will work with the centre or institute director to manage residual staff, assets or commitments within the Schools.
 A similar approach may be employed to manage an amalgamation of two centres or institutes.